Privacy-Preserving Reasoning with Knowledge-Distilled Parametric Retrieval Augmented Generation: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main} shows the QA performance of DistilledPRAG and baselines across multiple datasets and backbone LLMs.
-We can see that DistilledPRAG achieves the best or second-best performance in the vast majority of sub-tasks and consistently obtains the highest average F1 score across all backbone models.
-Taking LLaMA-8B backbone as an example, DistilledPRAG achieves the highest average F1 score, outperforming standard RAG, PRAG, and DyPRAG, i.e., 6.8\%, 28\% and 22\%, respectively.
+Table~\ref{tab:main} reports QA performance for DistilledPRAG and several baselines across datasets and backbone LLMs.
+DistilledPRAG attains the best or second-best results on most sub-tasks and consistently yields the highest average F1 score.
+With the LLaMA-8B backbone, it achieves the top average F1, surpassing standard RAG, PRAG, and DyPRAG by 2.3, 7.9, and 6.5, respectively.

-Notably, DistilledPRAG is trained solely on the 2WQA training set, whereas the baseline DyPRAG is trained on a similar distribution data with test data~\footnote{DyPRAG proposes to train its parameter translator on questions 301–600 from each sub-task's dev split, which has a distribution similar to the test set.}.
-Nevertheless, DistilledPRAG demonstrates strong generalization capabilities on OOD datasets, including HQA, PQA, and CWQ.
-On the CWQ dataset, DistilledPRAG achieves a leading score of 49.0\%.
-Similar trends are observed with LLaMA-1B and Mistral-7B, where DistilledPRAG consistently outperforms or matches the strongest baselines in both in-domain and OOD scenarios.
-These results highlight that DistilledPRAG excels not only in-domain but also exhibits strong transferability and generalization across diverse OOD datasets, underscoring its practical value for real-world open-domain question answering tasks.
+Notably, DistilledPRAG is trained only on the 2WQA training set, whereas the baseline DyPRAG is trained on a similar distribution of data with test data~\footnote{DyPRAG proposes to train its parameter translator on questions 301-600 from each sub-task's dev split, which has a distribution similar to the test set.}.
+Nevertheless, DistilledPRAG shows strong OOD generalization on HQA, PQA, and CWQ, achieving a leading 49.0 on CWQ.
+Similar patterns hold for LLaMA-1B and LLaMA-8B, where DistilledPRAG consistently matches or surpasses the strongest baselines in both in-domain and OOD settings.
+Overall, DistilledPRAG demonstrates robust transferability and practical effectiveness for real-world open-domain QA.

-The failure of PRAG and DyPRAG mainly stems from: the knowledge coverage of the synthesized QA is insufficient, as most documents cannot have their key information adequately represented by just three QA pairs.
-Additionally, DyPRAG suffers from a significant mismatch between its inference data paradigm and the pre-training paradigm of the base LLM, resulting in poor generalization.
-As for PISCO, its document compression process greatly reduces the document embedding representations, inevitably discarding a substantial amount of information, including knowledge required to answer QA tasks.